foolish-products/whoaboard_getstarted/README.md

 If you are experimenting, playing, or otherwise exploring, we're very glad to have you, and hope that you'll document/share your discoveries (one final shout out to this [forum](https://www.hackster.io/foolish-products/products/whoa-board) ).

-If you land on the path of commercialization, please reach out regarding volume ordering/hardware licensing (josh [at] foolishproducts.com, include the word "commercial" in the subject).
+If you land on the path of commercialization (or otherwise start needing to independently control lots of EL channels), please reach out regarding volume ordering/hardware licensing (josh [at] foolishproducts.com, include the word "commercial" in the subject).

 <p align="center">
 <img src="docs/whoa-square-logo.png" />